Baird Maintains Littelfuse (LFUS) Neutral Recommendation

 What is the Fund Sentiment?

-There are 816 funds or institutions reporting positions in Littelfuse.
-This is a decrease of 20 owner(s) or 2.39% in the last quarter.
-Average portfolio weight of all funds dedicated to LFUS is 0.31%, an increase of 13.74%.
-Total shares owned by institutions decreased in the last three months by 2.25% to 30,147K shares.
-The put/call ratio of LFUS is 1.11, indicating a bearish outlook.
+There are 822 funds or institutions reporting positions in Littelfuse.
+This is a decrease of 12 owner(s) or 1.44% in the last quarter.
+Average portfolio weight of all funds dedicated to LFUS is 0.32%, an increase of 17.05%.
+Total shares owned by institutions decreased in the last three months by 1.86% to 30,286K shares.
+The put/call ratio of LFUS is 0.82, indicating a bullish outlook.

 What are Other Shareholders Doing?